ory/sdk/clients/client/dart/doc/FrontendApi.md

 final String loginChallenge = loginChallenge_example; // String | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). final String organization = organization_example; // String | An optional organization ID that should be used for logging this user in.
 This parameter is only effective in the Ory Network. final String via = via_example; // String | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
 DEPRECATED: This field is deprecated.
 Please remove it from your requests.
-The user will now see a choice of MFA credentials to choose from to perform the second factor instead. final String identitySchema = identitySchema_example; // String | An optional identity schema to use for the registration flow.
+The user will now see a choice of MFA credentials to choose from to perform the second factor instead. final String identitySchema = identitySchema_example; // String | An optional identity schema to use for the login flow.

 try {
     final response = api.createBrowserLoginFlow(refresh, aal, returnTo, cookie, loginChallenge, organization, via, identitySchema);